SmarterApp/AP_IMRT/docs/Deployment.AWS.md

 * Manually execute the item sync job on that pod.<pre>kubectl exec ap-imrt-iis-deployment-xxx -- curl -X POST -i "http://localhost:8080/sync"</pre>
 * Monitor the job using <pre>kubectl logs -f ap-imrt-iis-deployment-xxx</pre> and wait for it to complete.
 * Once the initial sync has completed, deploy the cron job to run it on a periodic basis.
 The yml file can be edited to modify the schedule as required.<pre>kubectl apply -f sync-cron.yml</pre>

+### Item Data Migration Job
+To ensure any new `imrt` database fields and/or tables are correctly populated, the item data migration process should be run.
+The item data migration can be executed following the steps found [here](./exec-item-migration.md).

+**NOTE:** Unlike the Item Sync Job, this job does not have to be scheduled to run at regular intervals.

 ## Updating Applications
    * Updating applications is done via kubectl, which requires that kubectl is first configured to point to the cluster in question: <pre>kops export kubecfg --state s3://kops-imrt-dev-state-store --name dev.imrt.org</pre>